 We strongly encourage you to obtain insurance against theft and/ or damage to your personal effects for the period of time you will be abroad.
-Most programs do not provide insurance for your possessions.
+Most programs do not provide insurance for your possessions, like stolen cell phones or laptops.
+Unfortunately, theft of these items is the top incident abroad so don't let it leave you stressed out financially!
 Your family's homeowner's insurance or rental insurance may provide coverage.

-Keep in mind that if you have special insurance needs, or if you plan any travel before, during or after the program, you are responsible for obtaining appropriate coverage.
-For students enrolled with CISI, they do provide the option of extending your coverage
+Keep in mind that if you have special insurance needs, or if you plan any travel before, during, or after the program, you are responsible for obtaining appropriate coverage.